stuartwray/bric-a-brac/README.md

 `mastermind.py` The same mastermind solver in Python.
 (Quite a bit slower.)

+`match.c` A simple regexp matcher.

+`match-continuation-passing.c` The same regexp matcher, but transformed into continuation-passing style.

 `monads-and-gonads.py` A python version of code from Douglas Crockford's "Monads and Gonads" talk.